-As research suggests, incidences where the hair follicles become infected with Candida do not seem to cause hair to fall out.
+As research suggests, incidences where the hair follicles become infected with Candida, do not seem to cause hair to fall out.
 Research in this area does seem to be lacking; so, it could be possible that you are truly losing hair due to the single influence of Candida.
 Yet, this is perhaps very rare; and, you likely have a genetic condition that is causing your endocrine system to perform abnormally.
-Also, as you will see, antifungal drugs can routinely cause hair loss; thus, it would appear that your yeast infection is the source of this problem--if you are taking these drugs.
-So, Candida causing hair loss by itself is perhaps extremely rare; if it even happens at all.
+Also, as you will see, antifungal drugs can routinely cause hair loss; thus, it would appear that your yeast infection is not the source of this problem—if you are taking these drugs.
+So, Candida causing hair loss, by itself, is perhaps extremely rare; if it even happens at all.

 If you have a yeast infection of the hair follicle, it will look something like the picture below.
+The man pictured was discussed in a study, published in Mycoses [55.2 (2012): e20-e22].
+This man’s facial infection was caused by the species Candida albicans (which causes about 80% of all yeast infections).
 Your case may be more severe or less severe; however, it does indicate what a fungal hair infection looks like.

 Candida & Hair Loss Research

-Another study, published in Mycoses [55.2 (2012): e20-e22], reported the case of a man who had Candida colonizing his beard.
+Another study, published in Mycoses [55.2 (2012): e20-e22], reported the case of a man who had Candida colonizing his beard (this study was addressed above, with the image of the man displayed).
 The affected man was diagnosed with Candida folliculitis.
-In the case report present in the study describing the man’s condition, nothing was mentioned about this man having a loss of facial hair due to the folliculitis attacking his beard.
+In the case report, present in the study describing the man’s condition, nothing was mentioned about this man having a loss of facial hair due to the folliculitis attacking his beard.
 The man related that he had engaged in oral sexual activity right before he developed the infection around his mouth.
-The study stated that this sexual contact was a likely instigator of the Candida folliculitis infection--as Candida can readily pass from genitals or oral cavities colonized by the yeast.
-Therefore, this is another study that suggests that Candida, even when it colonizes hair follicles, does not usually cause hair loss.
-The following quotation was taken from the study and relates information regarding Candida folliculitis and the likely health maladies that can predispose someone to such an infection.
+The study stated that this sexual contact was a likely instigator of the Candida folliculitis infection—as Candida can readily pass from genitals or oral cavities colonized by the yeast.
+Therefore, this is another study that suggests Candida, even when it colonizes hair follicles, does not usually cause hair loss.
+The following quotation was taken from the study, and relates information regarding Candida folliculitis and the likely health maladies that can predispose someone to such an infection.

 Candida folliculitis (CF) is predominantly limited to hair follicles of beard and moustache area in men, and less frequently to the scalp.
 In addition to abovementioned predisposing factors for Candida infections, Candida colonisation of the mouth, or the mouth of the partner, and an infected razor have been suggested for the development of CF. There are reports of CF occurring in patients with hypothyroidism, agranulocytosis, malignant tumours and immunode?ciency syndromes.